 Frequency distributions of observation innovations

-First, in Fig. 5, the frequency distributions of various types of observations are investigated to understand the overall statistical behavior of the analyses in direct comparison to observations.
+Figure 5 shows the frequency distributions of various types of observations that were investigated to understand the overall statistical behavior of the analyses in direct comparison to observations.
 For each observation type assimilated by HEDAS, probability distributions of prior observation innovations (i.e., observation-minus-forecast differences) at the first assimilation cycle are shown with light gray bars, while those of posterior observation innovations (i.e., observation-minus-analysis differences) at the last assimilation cycle are shown with dark gray bars.
 First-cycle prior innovations reflect the observation-background differences prior to the onset of data assimilation, while last-cycle posterior innovations reflect the observation-analysis differences after the completion of assimilation of all inner-core data.
 The statistics are accumulated over all cases of interest to emphasize systematic patterns.

 There appear to be no discernible biases associated with the model representation of Doppler wind observations.
 The main reason for this is that a Doppler wind observation’s directional information is relative to the tail radar location within a given storm.
 Depending on the aircraft position relative to the storm center, flight track direction, and antenna scanning direction, a Doppler wind measurement is equally likely to be positive (away from the radar) or negative (toward the radar).
 Accumulated over sufficiently many observations over many cases, any apparent observation innovation biases therefore tend to cancel each other out so that innovation population density peaks at ~0 m s-1.
 Meanwhile, the wider probability distribution of the first-cycle prior innovations clearly points to greater wind errors carried over from the lower-resolution initial GFS-EnKF ensemble.
 The analysis errors appear to be significantly reduced by the time the final assimilation cycle is reached, as deduced from the much narrower innovation distribution of Doppler wind observations: There is a 46% likelihood to encounter an absolute Doppler wind error of 3 m s-1 or less in the background field at the time of the first assimilation cycle.
 Through data assimilation, that likelihood is increased to 85% in the final analysis.
 Conversely, there is a 3% likelihood to encounter an absolute Doppler wind error of 20 m s-1 or more in the background field at the first assimilation cycle, while this likelihood is reduced to 0.01% by data assimilation in the final analysis.